dagu-org/dagu/docs/source/index.rst

 ..
-DAGU documentation master file, created by sphinx-quickstart on Thu Apr 13 22:21:41 2023.
+Dagu documentation master file, created by sphinx-quickstart on Thu Apr 13 22:21:41 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DAGU - Directed Acyclic Graph Utility
+Dagu - Directed Acyclic Graph Utility
 ======================================

 .. raw:: html